dalehenrich/RowanSample9V4/README.md

-# RowanSample9V4 - spec_0014
+# RowanSample9V4 - spec_0015
-Starting with spec_0011, move extension method to a new extension package; move new extension package
-		to the classes symbol dictionary.
-This is a legal combination (extension method and class in same symbol dictionary) the V2 classes are handling the symbol dictionary lookup properly, so this combo validates that the bug (#493) is fixed.
+Starting with spec_0014, remove the old (now empty) package from the project as triggering a package move
+	as opposed to a class move seems to trigger the bug, which implies that move package is not quite right.

+	It seems that assigning a new symbol dictionary to the OLD package ... the package that the class is moved FROM may trigger a bogus package move.

+	The test RwRowanProjectIssuesTestV2 >> testIssue495_move_class_and_extension_method_to_new_symbol_dict
+	showed that #493 wasn't fixed by the V2 implementation.
 ```
 RwLoadSpecificationV2 {
-	#specName : 'spec_0014',
+	#specName : 'spec_0015',
 	#projectName : 'RowanSample9V4',
 	#gitUrl : 'git@github.com:dalehenrich/RowanSample9V4.git',
-	#revision : 'spec_0014',
+	#revision : 'spec_0015',
 	#projectSpecFile : 'rowan/project.ston',
 	#componentNames : [
 		'Core'